burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 2. Destructor of direct non-virtual base classes
 3. If the object is the object of the "deepest" class in the inheritance graph, then virtual base destructors are called

-## Deleting object of incomplete type
+## Deleting Object of Incomplete Type

 Deleting an object with an incomplete type.
 ```cpp